Community Support & Crisis Response

 Ensuring Our Supply Chain Never Broke

-Many of our restaurants are owned and operated by independent small and medium businesspeople.
+Most of our restaurants are owned and operated by independent small and medium businesspeople.
 When the pandemic hit, we knew it was critical to work with Franchisees around the world to support financial liquidity during this period of uncertainty.
-We granted the deferral of cash collection for certain rent and royalties earned from Franchisees in almost all markets, and we worked with suppliers and lenders to extend Franchisee payment terms when possible.
+We granted the deferral of cash collection for certain rent and royalties earned from Franchisees , and we worked with suppliers and lenders to extend Franchisee payment terms when possible.

 Providing Job Security for People in Germany

-The COVID-19 pandemic forced us to cut staff time in many of our restaurants in certain markets because restaurant hours were limited as a response to the outbreak.
+The COVID-19 pandemic forced us to cut staff time in many of our company-owned restaurants in certain markets because restaurant hours were limited as a response to the outbreak.
 Meanwhile, grocery stores were left understaffed.
 To give McDonald’s restaurant workers in Germany the opportunity to keep working, we created a unique partnership with ALDI, where workers could fill in at the grocery stores.
-The top priority was job security, and planning for the future of our employees and Franchisees.
+The top priority was to help franchisees and restaurant workers plan for the future and have a sense of security.

 Volunteering to Support Our Communities

 Our Global Volunteer Program launched in 2019.
 McDonald’s individuals from our offices and Company-owned restaurants around the world dedicate their time to support important causes in their communities, including virtual volunteer opportunities.
-Through the program, individuals have been volunteering to help reduce barriers to employment or education for young people, support RMHC®, or address the unique needs of their communities.
-For example, in 2019, in celebration of United Nations’ International Youth Day, McDonald’s individuals from our offices and Company-owned restaurants volunteered their time at events across the U.S. to celebrate the role of young people as essential partners in change.
+Through the program, individuals have been volunteering to help reduce barriers to employment or education for young people, support RMHC®, or address the unique needs of their communities..
+In 2020, virtual volunteer opportunities were created to allow employees to give back to their communities during COVID-19.
+In the U.S., employees participated in virtual career panels and resume/ job application workshops to benefit youth-serving organizations a part of the Youth Opportunity program.

 McDonald’s Global Volunteer Awards